 The Searzall torch attachment is best used with a Benzomatic TS8000 torch, which is the more powerful of the torches that the device can be used with.
 More power produces better results with the Searzall.
-Searing your meat after you sous vide will give you the desired color and extra flavor.
-A steak with no sear is just not going to be as desirable.
+Searing your meat after you sous vide will give you the desired look and add immensely to the delicious flavor.
+A steak with no sear is just not a steak.

 While a Searzall is not an essential item for sous vide cooking, you may find that its benefits justify the expense.
 If you already own a compatible torch then you’re looking at somewhere around $75 list price (check price on Amazon) to accomplish more even results and avoid that butane flavor.